-Alana's Disco is already waiting to lead us to the next rooms, past two walls with crockery designed by the famous Emile Gallé from Nancy around 1870.
+Alana's Disco is already waiting to lead us to the next rooms, past two walls with crockery designed around 1870.

 Perhaps these were purchased for the wedding of Prince Ludwig's youngest son Alexander with Yvonne de Blacas.

 As faience it is too delicate for frequent use, so it is now only used on very special occasions.